(1) A draft of the proposed terms of the scheme must be drawn up and adopted by the directors of the merging companies.

 (iii) whether it is a company limited by shares or a company limited by guarantee and having a share capital;

-(b) the number of shares in the transferee company to be allotted to members of a transferor company for a given number of their
+(b) the number of shares in the transferee company to be allotted to members of a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.